J. J. Hilder

 J. J. Hilder (23 July 1881 – 10 April 1916), also known as Jesse Jewhurst Hilder, was an Australian watercolourist.

 Early life

 Hilder was born in Toowoomba, Queensland, Australia, the fourth son and eighth child of Henry Hilder, an engineer originally from Sussex.
 Hilder attended Toowoomba North State School until 1890 when his family moved to Brisbane where he continued his education at Fortitude Valley State School.
 Hilder spent three years at the Brisbane Grammar School, having won a scholarship at age 13, and passed the junior public examination in 1897.

 In 1898 Hilder joined the Brisbane branch of the Bank of New South Wales.
-In 1901 he was transferred to Goulburn, and the following year to Bega, on the south coast of New South Wales, where he joined some friends in weekend sketching.
-Later he was paid £1 for one of these sketches, his first sale.

 Suffering increasing ill-health, Hilder moved on a number of occasions.
-After being transferred to a Sydney suburb, Hilder discovered the sea air did not suit him, and was subsequently diagnosed with tuberculosis.
-During the next five years he had to obtain leave of absence from the bank several times for health reasons.
+He was diagnosed with tuberculosis.